 To-date, Emmanuel House has serviced over 4000 men and women who were either homeless, drug/alcohol addicted, and or struggling with mental health issues.
 Emmanuel House operates a 70 bed Transitional Housing Program, a 20 bed Recovery Program and a 20 bed Emergency Shelter program.

 Emmanuel House provides daily programs and services to over 70 homeless Veterans.
-Of this population 87% have a substance dependency and or a mental health diagnosis.
-Currently, Emmanuel House (E House) is rated a Top 11 Veteran Recover Program in the United States and the #1 Veteran Recovery Program in the City of Detroit.
+Of this population, 87% have a substance dependency and or a mental health diagnosis.
+Currently, Emmanuel House (E House) is rated a Top 11 Veteran Recover Program in the United States and the #1 Veteran Recovery Program in the state of Michigan by Addiction Resources.

-Emmanuel House provides programs in a drug free facility where men can began the process of re-building their lives and embarking on the journey towards obtaining permanent housing and a drug/alcohol free lifestyle.
-There are daily opportunities for Peer-To-Peer Mentoring, AA/NA meetings, Life Skills and Life Management Workshops, In-House Dinning, and weekly individual and group therapies.
+Emmanuel House provides programs in a drug-free facility where men can begin the process of rebuilding their lives and embarking on the journey towards obtaining permanent housing and a drug/alcohol-free lifestyle.
+There are daily opportunities for Peer-To-Peer Mentoring, AA/NA meetings, Life Skills, and Life Management Workshops, In-House Dining, and weekly individual and group therapies.

-Upon etering the program, therapeutic and personal goals are identified and every client is Case Managed until discharging into permanent housing.
-Our Case Management Program is designed to help our Veterans through the legal system, employment and career training, with child support and visitation issues and we provide debt counseling and money management.
+Upon entering the program, therapeutic and personal goals are identified and every client is Case Managed until discharging into permanent housing.
+Our Case Management Program is designed to help our Veterans through the legal system, employment, and career training, with child support and visitation issues and we provide debt counseling and money management.

 Emmanuel House had an 86.5% success rate for managing clients from homelessness into permanent housing.
 We are one of the fastest-growing organizations with our vision and direction being guided by our belief and faith in God.